Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Network Analysis/RouteAroundBarriers/readme.md

 ## How to use the sample

-Click 'Add stop' to add stops to the route.
-Click 'Add barrier' to add areas that can't be crossed by the route.
-Click 'Route' to find the route and display it.
+Tap 'Stop' to add stops to the route.
+Tap 'Barrier' to add areas that can't be crossed by the route.
+Tap 'Route' to find the route.
+Tap the road sign to show the list of directions.
+Tap the settings cog to configure route parameters.

 ## How it works